vicmoh/provider_skeleton/README.md

-# Provider Skeleton for App Architecture
+# Provider Skeleton for Flutter App Architecture

 This package is used for the provider skeleton architect layout to build a Flutter application.